Upper Lusatia: Post-war

-After the end of World War II in 1945, the border between Germany and Poland was fixed at the Oder–Neisse line.
+After the end of World War II in 1945, the border between East Germany and Poland was fixed at the Oder–Neisse line.
 This new border split the historic region of Upper Lusatia between the two countries.
+From 1949, up to 7,000 Greeks and Macedonians, refugees of the Greek Civil War, settled in Zgorzelec and Lubań, however, many soon relocated to other places in Poland.